Kesskisspass/robots_poo/README.md

-# robots_poo
+# Robots

 ## Learning POO with robots !!!

-Lauch app.py on Terminal to play.
+Launch app.py on Terminal to play.